Libriax

 Overview

-Libriax started as a simple idea: I wanted a dedicated reading tracker that I could fully customise, both in features and in design.
-It gradually expanded into something more ambitious: a platform where reading behaviour can be measured, reflected on, and nudged through thoughtful analytics.
+I love books and read a lot of them, and I created Libriax as a dedicated reading tracker that I could fully customise, both in features and in design.
+It has since gradually expanded into a platform where reading behaviour can be measured, reflected on, and nudged through behavioural analytics.

 Behavioural science motivation

-The project became a behavioural science experiment in practice: how can design encourage sustained reading?
-I focused on mechanisms that influence engagement over time, such as streaks, habit formation cues, gamified progression, leaderboards, and achievements, aiming to make consistency feel rewarding without turning reading into noise.
+The project became a behavioural science experiment in practice, with the main question being, how can design encourage sustained reading?
+I focused on mechanisms that influence engagement over time, such as streaks, habit formation cues, gamified progression, leaderboards, and achievements, aiming to make consistency feel rewarding without turning reading into gamified noise.

 Streaks